 Finally, we have a couple of shoes that are mostly used by women.
 The sapato alto, commonly known as salto alto, is a very classy type of shoe, usually worn during fancy parties and work events.
 The sapatilhas, on the other hand, were created to pass some seriousness and class, but without the pain that high heels bring!

-Other Expressions About Shoes in Portuguese
+Vocabulary for Shoes in Portuguese

 You already know the name of the shoes in Portuguese, and that’s great.
 Here are some expressions that you’ll need to know when talking about shoes.